57blocks/website-article/articles/Getting Started with Reactive Programming/README.md

 If we want to transform this code into Reactive, we need to reference a couple of concepts:

-+   **Stream:** According to [Dart’s official documentation](https://dart.dev/tutorials/language/streams), a stream is a sequence of asynchronous events.
++   **Stream:** According to [Dart's official documentation](https://dart.dev/tutorials/language/streams), a stream is a sequence of asynchronous events.
 It is like an asynchronous iterable, where instead of having to query it to check whether there's a new event, the stream tells you that there is an event when it is ready.
 +   **There are two kinds of streams:** Single subscription streams and broadcast streams.
-+   **Subscription:** It’s the act of registering to receive the events emitted by a Stream.
++   **Subscription:** It's the act of registering to receive the events emitted by a Stream.

 Keeping these two concepts in mind, this is how we update the static code to update the value of the sum reactively: